 Since March 2014, the Sumi prospect has been explored by Japan Oil, Gas and Metals National Corporation ("JOGMEC"), with which the Company had entered into a joint venture agreement.
-JOGMEC and the Company terminated the joint venture agreement on July 31st, 2018 upon fulfilment of JOGMEC's contractual obligation.
+JOGMEC and the Company terminated the joint venture agreement on July 31, 2018 upon fulfilment of JOGMEC's contractual obligation.
 JOGMEC has complied with its environmental remediation obligations in accordance with the closure plan approved by the Peruvian Ministry of Mines.
 Such obligations have been discharged.
-Bear Creek is reviewing the drilling results obtained from JOGMEC before making any decisions about future activity on this project.
+Upon review of JOGMEC's drilling results, Bear Creek has decided to maintain the Sumi Project concessions and is evaluating alternatives to move exploration forward